 Doheny Beach surfing brings a different kind of experience to the table; one that is rich in nostalgia.
 Keep in mind that the train passes through here and surfing is restricted to the area north of San Juan Creek at the North Day-Use area.
 When coming to this beach, park in the State Beach parking lot where it costs $15 for the day and walk down to the clean sand.
 Being a state beach, Doheny offers a large park, bathrooms, water fountains, picnic areas, volleyball courts, and showers.

-This beach has historical standing in California for being the state’s first state beach in 1963 after years of being a state park.
+This beach has historical standing in California for becoming the state’s first state beach in 1963 after years of being a state park.
 Doheny is a good beach for new surfers to test their skills and is a longboarder’s dream.
-The waves here are reliable and offer year-round novice surfing, after a rainstorm, it is important to avoid this beach because it becomes incredibly polluted.
+The waves here are reliable and offer year-round novice surfing.
+After a rainstorm, it is important to avoid this beach because it becomes incredibly polluted.
 Surf zones can be rocky along the shoreline, making this spot geared towards surfers more than beachgoers.

 Doheny stays true to its roots and embodies an early 60s vibe both in and out of the water.
 Down at the marina, you will find shops and restaurants that stay true to this site’s overall vibe.
 If you want to continue the adventure, there is a bike path that is a short distance to San Juan Capistrano.